for violin and piano (4:00)

 I think of her, and this music, as I make my annual spring pilgrimage to the banks of the Elbow River above Sandy Beach, Calgary, where crocuses are abundant.

-In the fall of 2002, Andrea Davison (piano) and Diane Lane (violin) made a lovely recording of this piece!
+In the fall of 2002, Andrea Davison (piano) and Diane Lane (violin) made a lovely recoding of this piece